0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

       console.log(error);
     }
     ```
-As an example on how to integrate and use the snap as part of a dApp we recommend you visit our [web-client example](https://gitlab.com/partisiablockchain/language/example-web-client).

 ### How do I get the Partisia Blockchain address of the user?
 When the snap has been installed the snap invocation `get_address` will return the address of the user.